Skip to Content Facebook Feature Image

 Iranian officials have repeatedly accused the United States and Israel of fomenting unrest in the country.
 On Friday, Iran’s President Masoud Pezeshkian, in a phone conversation with Russian President Vladimir Putin, accused the U.S. and Israel of meddling in the unrest.

-There have been no signs of protests for days in Tehran, where shopping and street life have returned to outward normality, and Iranian state media has not reported on any new unrest.
+There have been no signs of protests for days in Tehran, where shopping and street life have returned to normal, and Iranian state media have not reported any new unrest.

 During the protests, authorities blocked all internet access on Jan.
 8. On Saturday, text messaging and very limited internet services began functioning again briefly in parts of Iran, witnesses said.

 The extent of access and what was behind it wasn’t immediately clear.
-It was possible that officials were turning on some systems for the start of the Iranian working week, as the outage has affected businesses, particularly banks in the country trying to handle transactions.
+It's possible that officials were turning on some systems for the start of the Iranian working week, as the outage has affected businesses, particularly banks in the country, trying to handle transactions.

 Internet traffic monitoring service Cloudflare and internet access advocacy group NetBlocks reported very slight increases in connectivity Saturday morning, while Iran’s semiofficial Mehr news agency also reported limited internet access.
 It did not offer an explanation.